 STR Home Occupation Applications (STR Home Occs) are allowed by-right in most zones, including at this property.
-Because STR Home Occs have a long-term residence requirement for approval, their impact on unit availability for long-term occupancy in the housing market is less than that of C-STRs.
+Since STR Home Occs have a long-term residence requirement for their impact on unit availability for long-term occupancy in the housing market is negligible, especially compared to C-STRs

-Staff finds that the proposal is compatible with the Future Land Use Map as the Downtown designation has an intention of commercial uses.
-Staff also finds that Zoning Map and Code of Ordinances are compatible.

-The request is not compatible with the Comprehensive Plan due to its potential to reduce the supply of available long-term housing.
+Staff finds that the proposal is compatible with the Future Land Use Map, Zoning Map, and Code of Ordinances.
+However, it is not compatible with the Comprehensive Plan due to its potential to reduce the supply of available long-term housing.
 Staff does not believe this proposal meets the Special Use criteria.
 For these reasons and those listed previously, Staff recommends denial.